wrex/lessons/content/post/2020-01-04-four-groups-of-three.md

   Let's say you're on the note B. You first need to find the note B as low on the neck as possible.
 The open B string doesn't work, because the remainder of the B minor triad (the note B D F&sharp;) with the root on the second string needs notes below the nut.
 So the lowest place to find a triad on the neck is the root inversion with the B on the G string at the 4th fret.
 Now double the F&sharp; on the E string an octave lower on the D string at the 4th fret.
 Play and memorize this four string shape while saying "B minor".
 </p>
 <p>
   Next find the next Bm inversion up higher on the neck and repeat the process.
 Continue finding inversions as high up on the neck as you can comfortably reach.
-There are only three unique 4-string triad shapes for each note, but you should be able to reach at least four different positions on the neck (on an electric guitar).
+There are only three unique 4-string triad shapes for each root note, but you should be able to reach at least four different positions on the neck (on an electric guitar).
 </p>
 <p>
   Once you've found all three shapes in different places on the neck, practice moving between them quickly, jumping around at random.
 Try to "see" the root notes in each position and use them to navigate.